 Sod is one of the most environmentally responsible materials you can add to your home or business.
 Healthy turfgrass controls erosion, decreases runoff, restores soil quality, purifies air and groundwater, and converts carbon dioxide into oxygen.
 It also reduces dust and noise, adds visual appeal, and increases property values.

-Saratoga Sod Farm is a proud grower, supplier, and installer of high-quality sod grass to commercial and residential clients in NY & throughout New England.
+Saratoga Sod Farm is a proud grower, supplier, and installer of natural turfgrass sod to commercial and residential clients in NY & throughout the Northeast.
 Get in touch with us today regarding pricing, installation services, or any questions about sod!